MohanGsk/ApplicationInsights-Home/EndpointSpecs/Schemas/Docs/RequestData.md

 1. **name** : string

     Name of the request.
 Represents code path taken to process request.
 Low cardinality value to allow better grouping of requests.
-For http requests represents http method and url path template like 'GET /values/{id}'.
+For HTTP requests it represents the HTTP method and URL path template like 'GET /values/{id}'.

     Max length: 1024